There is really nothing better than homemade mozzarella.

 In the second part of making mozzarella, you are ready to add the rennet, which will separate the curds from the whey.
 Turn off the heat, but leave the pot on the stove.
 Take a minute to first stop stirring and try to get the milk to stop swirling and to become still.
-Mix 1/2 tsp. of rennet into 1/2 cup of cool, filtered water.
+Mix 1/2 tsp. of rennet into 2 TBS. of cool, filtered water.
 Pour into the milk and stir VERY slowly with an UP & DOWN stirring motion for only 15 seconds, then stop.
 I can’t stress enough how important this is.
 The rennet will set up the milk into a solid in about 2 minutes, and if the milk is swirling, it won’t set correctly!
 So, when you stir, be sure to stir gently up and down for only about 15 seconds, then stop that motion pronto.

-Once the temperature reaches 100 degrees, use your cheese ladle and scoop out all the curds into your colander which should be sitting on top of a bowl.
+Use your cheese ladle and scoop out all the curds into your colander which should be sitting on top of a bowl.
 Resist the urge to squeeze the curds or squish more whey out.
 Just let some whey drip from it naturally, don’t force anything.

 Making Mozzarella – Part 3: